JagtapChetan17/Store-Rating-Platform/README.md

-Got it ✅ — here’s your **full updated README.md** file with the **live frontend link** included, following the Watchflix style you liked:

----

 # Store Rating Platform (React + Express + MySQL)

 Full-stack store rating application where users can register, log in, browse stores, and submit ratings (1–5).